FaletarMarko1/etchaSketch/README.md

 This is a little project i did while following the Odin project course.

-Its just a Etch A Sketch game with flexbox.
+It's just a Etch A Sketch game with flexbox.